mscienski/code-challenge-starter-js/README.md

 Run commands from within vagrant after `vagrant ssh` inside the `/vagrant` directory.

 ## Lint
-`npm run lint` will run eslint
+`npm run lint` will run eslint.

 ## Tests
-`npm run test` will run Karma with eslint checks applied to the webpack build
+`npm run test` will run Karma with eslint checks applied to the webpack build.

 ## Development server
 `npm run dev` will build the app with webpack and run a dev server on port 3000.